testingisdocumenting/webtau/webtau-docs/znai/UI/finders-and-filters.md

 Note: declaring element this way will not trigger element search right away.

+:include-meta: {rightSide: true}

+:include-empty-block:

+:include-xml: doc-artifacts/snippets/finders-filters/welcome.html

-:include-xml: doc-artifacts/snippets/finders-filters/flat-menu.html {rightSide: true, paths: ["div.div[0]", "div.div[1].ul.li[0].a"]}
+:include-xml: doc-artifacts/snippets/finders-filters/flat-menu.html {paths: ["div.div[0]", "div.div[1].ul.li[0].a"]}

 # Filters

-You can use filters to narrow down elements selected by finders like `css`.
+You can use filters to narrow down elements selected by finders.

 Filter comes in a way of `get` method.
 Parameter is one of the following
 * Element number